 WHAT IS VISION THERAPY?

 “Vision therapy” is a term used by optometrists.
-Optometrists define vision therapy as an attempt to develop or improve visual skills and abilities; improve visual comfort, ease, and efficiency; and change visual processing or interpretation of visual information.
-An optometric vision therapy program consists of supervised in-office and at home reinforcement exercises performed over weeks to months.
+Optometrists define vision therapy as an attempt to develop or improve visual skills and abilities; improve visual comfort, ease, and how well the eyes work; and change visual processing or understanding of visual information.
+A vision therapy program is usually made up of monitored in-office and at home eye exercises that are done over weeks to months.
 In addition to exercises, lenses (“training glasses”), prisms, filters, patches, electronic targets, or balance boards may be used.

-There are three main categories of vision therapy:
+There are three main types of vision therapy:

-- Behavioral/perceptual vision therapy – eye exercises to improve visual processing and visual perception
+- Behavioral/perceptual vision therapy – eye exercises to improve visual processing and visual understanding

-- Vision therapy for prevention or correction of myopia (nearsightedness)
+- Vision therapy for prevention or treatment of myopia (nearsightedness)

 DOES BEHAVIORAL VISION THERAPY WORK?